thejasaai-hub/thejasaai-hub/README.md

 - Build my first projects **automated streetlights** and **smart home systems** during secondary school.
 - Dive into mobile robotics, learning tools like **Arduino and Raspberry Pi**, and expanding my coding skills.
-- Progressed to more advanced projects during my undergraduate studies in **Robotics and Automation**.
+- Progress to more advanced projects during my undergraduate studies in **Robotics and Automation**.

 Today, I’m equipping myself with the latest skills in **Data Science and AI**, preparing to contribute to groundbreaking innovations in robotics and automation.